-Clinton prepares to deliver painful concession speech
+Clinton delivers painful concession speech

 - Clinton conceded to President-elect Donald Trump by phone earlier Wednesday morning

-- Much of the seating at Clinton's remarks will be for staff and aides
+- Much of the seating at Clinton's remarks was for staff and aides

-New York (CNN)Hillary Clinton will deliver the most painful and potentially final, big speech of her political career on Wednesday after her stunning defeat to Donald Trump in the presidential race.

-Clinton, who had hoped to wake up as the first female president-elect, will instead stand before traumatized campaign workers and supporters in New York to deliver her first public reaction to a loss that has sent shockwaves around the world.

-Her speech will mark a bitter conclusion to a campaign that promised history but instead will be remembered for failing to fully energize Democratic voters and for squandering the party's traditional heartlands in states like Pennsylvania and Wisconsin.
+Her speech marked a bitter conclusion to a campaign that will be remembered for failing to fully energize Democratic voters and for squandering the party's traditional heartlands in states like Pennsylvania and Wisconsin.

-It will also mark the final act on the national stage of the Clinton double act, the political partnership between former President Bill Clinton and the former first lady and secretary of state that had seemed poised for a remarkable comeback, 16 years after they left the White House.
+It also marked what could be the final act on the national stage of the Clinton double act, the political partnership between former President Bill Clinton and the former first lady and secretary of state that had seemed poised for a remarkable comeback, 16 years after they left the White House.

 Campaign staffers had spoken throughout Clinton's presidential bid of the extreme pressure many of them felt in facing Trump, whom Clinton argued was temperamentally and intellectually unfit for the presidency and to be in charge of the US nuclear arsenal.

-Now she will be under pressure to call on a nation, split almost exactly down the middle, to unite behind the next president.
+Now she is under pressure to call on a nation, split almost exactly down the middle, to unite behind the next president.

+"Very classy speech from @HillaryClinton.
+Important step in bringing our country together," he tweeted.

-It will not be the first time Clinton has tasted the pain of ending a defeated presidential campaign.
+It was not the first time Clinton has tasted the pain of ending a defeated presidential campaign.
 In 2008, she folded her primary bid against Barack Obama in Washington and bemoaned her failure to break the "highest and hardest glass ceiling" by becoming the first female president.
 That was to be her fate again in 2016, though the personal recriminations are likely to be even more intense this time given that Trump is seen by many Democrats as antithetical to American values.

 Robby Mook, Clinton's campaign manager, emailed all campaign staffers Wednesday morning inviting them to join Clinton at the speech, campaign aides said.